 Residents of a Fife town that featured in Outlander are delighted at the response to their plea to save their only pub from closing.

-Locals hoped that the fans and stars of the hit show will come together to help save their pub, and they did - with Outlander star Sam Heughan tweeting it was where he and co-star Caitriona Balfe shared their first drink during filming.
+Locals hoped that fans and stars of the hit show would come together to help save their pub, and they did - with Outlander star Sam Heughan tweeting it was where he and co-star Caitriona Balfe shared their first drink during filming.

 Chair of the Culross Development Trust Tim Collins explained the delight at the fund, saying: “The response to our GoFundMe campaign has been amazing and exceeded all our expectations.

 "Many well known and loved celebrities from around the world shared and promoted the fund."

 Residents want the Inn to remain in local hands rather than be sold elsewhere when the current owners retire.

 The Go Fund Me will run for a few more weeks with locals making a community share offer soon.

 Calling it the "last stand" while speaking to The National , Mr Collins said: "If we can get the money, they've said they'll sell to us in preference to anyone else.

 "We're hoping to get some of it from the Scottish Land Fund and the balance from the community share offer.

 "It's not just a pub, it's more than that.